serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-testing-in-swift.markdown

 }
 ```

 Works fine?
-No my friend, for these tests we **don't have control of all states** and this kind of test is as fragile as a speck.
+No my friend, for these tests we **don't have control of all states** and this kind of test is fragile like an eggshell.

 ---

 So, what's the problem with Singletons and Tests?
 The answer is related to a requirement of unit testing and a characteristic of singletons in general:

 <img src="https://raw.githubusercontent.com/serralvo/serralvo.github.io/master/_posts/singletons-and-testing.jpg" />

+My point now is: how to get back the control of all states that test needs?
+The answer is a **mix of two techniques**: Dependency Injection and Dependency Inversion Principle: